nghiavtr/FuSeq/README.md

 #### Example codes for creating an annotation RData
 We also prepare example codes in folder *createAnno* to create a new supporting annotation RData file for

-1) the annotation from an animal (Homo sapiens version GRCh38.94) with inconsistent transcript/gene names between fasta file and gtf file
+1) the annotation from an animal (Homo sapiens version GRCh38.94) with inconsistent transcript/gene names between fasta file and gtf file.
 2) the annotation from a plant (Arabidopsis thaliana version TAIR10.41) with consistent transcript/gene names.
+3) generic scripts for a species are provided in ex_createAnno.R and ex_createAnno.sh files in folder *createAnno*.
+Please read carefully the instruction in this section before use.

 Note that "polyester" R-package might require a huge of memory for generating the simulated data for big transcriptome.
 In our implementation, we assign a memory of 32GB for TAIR10.41 and 64GB for GRCh38.94.